patzaw/ReDaMoR/README.md

 ===========

 We are working on `internalMDB` objects which bind the data to their relational model.
-It allows the manipulation and the combination of datasets in a consistent manner.
+These objects will allow the manipulation and the combination of datasets in a consistent manner.
 We hope to release the corresponding package soon.

 <!----------------------------------------------------------------------------->
 <!----------------------------------------------------------------------------->